Real-Time Streaming plugin

 ---|---|

-sdpUrl |
+sdpUrl required |

 The Signaling URL or SDP URL in Wowza Streaming Engine contains your StreamLock domain.
 The StreamLock domain can be found as part of your SSL certificate name. |

-applicationName |
+applicationName required |

 The name of the application you set up in Wowza Streaming Engine for WebRTC streams. |

-streamName |
+streamName required |

 The stream name can be found on the Incoming Streams page for the application you created for the stream in Wowza Streaming Engine. |

-token (optional) |
+token optional |

 Refers to the optional SecureToken available in Wowza Streaming Engine.
-This is different than the top-level product or player token . |
+This is different than the top-level product or player token used for licensing. |

-An example configuration looks like this:
+configuration for Wowza Streaming Engine looks like this:

-flowplayer("#player", {
+const player = flowplayer("#player", {

 src: {